 Devs working within a community:

-If you are collaborating with an existing community or project, the best option for you is to align with the community you are a part of by adopting the project’s existing licence.
-This can be found under the ‘licence’ or ‘copying’ file of a project.
+If you are collaborating with an existing community or project, the best option for you is to align with the community you are a part of by adopting the project’s existing license.
+This can be found under the ‘license’ or ‘copying’ file of a project.
 If this fails, simply contact the maintainers of your community for clarification.
 As the licensing decision has already been made for you, you can spend less time on legalities and more time on software innovation- lucky you.

 Devs not looking to overcomplicate: